Mambiloid languages: Languages

 Ethnologue also lists Njerep, which most likely lies somewhere in the Mambila–Kamkam branch.
-The extinct Yeni, Luo and Kasabe languages were apparently Mambiloid, the first two close to Njerep.
+The extinct Yeni and Luo (Kasabe) languages were apparently Mambiloid, close to Njerep.

 Fam is sometimes classified with Ndoro, but appears to be more divergent.

 The unclassified language Bung shows its strongest resemblance to be with the Ndung dialect of Kwanja.
 It also has words in common with other Mambiloid languages such as Tep, Somyev and Vute, while a number of words' origins remain unclear (possibly Adamawan).

 Names and locations (Nigeria)

 Below is a list of language names, populations, and locations (in Nigeria only) from Blench (2019).